 We’ll help you wade through the pros and cons of heating and cooling your rooms with an electric heat pump.
 We’ll help your determine whether a heat pump water heater really will provide enough hot water for your family’s needs.

 The other household appliances that add to a home’s carbon footprint are gas stoves, which have come into focus more recently, not just because of the CO2 and methane they release into the atmosphere but for the dangers that cooking with gas pose in the home itself.

 Numerous studies have highlighted the risks of indoor air pollution from cooking, so much so that the New England Journal of Medicine published an editorial in January, 2020 recommending that “new gas appliances be removed from the market.”

-The good news is that high performance induction stoves now provide a real alternative to traditional gas stoves, and the prices are coming down enough to make them cost effective, too.
-Several high-profile chef's and restaurant owners are touting their use of induction stoves, hoping to counter the gas industry's ubiquitous "cooking with gas" advertising slogan from the 1980s.
+The good news is that the prices of high performance induction stoves are coming down enough to make them a cost effective alternative to gas stoves.
+We’ll help you to determine which is better, induction stoves or gas.
+Several high-profile chef’s and restaurant owners are touting their use of induction stoves, hoping to counter the gas industry’s ubiquitous “cooking with gas” advertising slogan from the 1980s.

 In this section of the site we’ll give you tips for filling your all electric home with modern, energy efficient electric appliances that will not only make your life easier and more comfortable, but will do so without burning fossil fuels.